 CRS evaluates whether machine-learning predictions are computationally reliable through ranking quality, calibration, cross-run stability, and generalization behavior.

-GWAS data are evaluated through base models, ensemble integration, repeated seeded runs, integrity checks, and validation layers to produce two complementary reliability scores: the Biological Reliability Score (BRS) and the Computational Reliability Score (CRS).
+GWAS data are evaluated through base models, ensemble integration, validation layers, repeated seeded runs, and integrity checks to produce two complementary reliability scores: the Biological Reliability Score (BRS) and the Computational Reliability Score (CRS).

 The framework treats variance as evidence.
 Instead of selecting a single best run, it evaluates how predictions, metrics, calibration behavior, and selected genomic features behave across models, seeds, and datasets.